 This course is suitable for adults* and others with a commitment to lifelong learning.
 Typically students will have completed a Leaving Certificate or equivalent, have practical experience and knowledge of photography and photographic processes.
-Students applying for the course should have access to their own computer, own a good, manual digital camera. *Students under the age of 23, should meet the standard NUI requirements for entry into NCAD courses.
+Students applying for the course should have access to their own computer, own a good, manual digital camera.
+Applicants to an accredited course must be 23 years or over.
 Students are required to submit a portfolio.

 Who is the course for?

 The course is suited to adults and mature students with an interest in exploring ideas through photography.
 Students applying for this course should be willing to experiment with a range of photographic approaches/media and be committed to developing their own personal body of work.